 - Aggravation to any preexisting conditions

 In calculating these damages, some attorneys also use a "multiplier method" where the attorney multiplies the economic damages by a certain number, usually between one and five.
 For example, if the plaintiff was severely injured and suffered $200,000 in lost wages, an attorney might argue that the plaintiff should be awarded five times that amount ($1,000,000) for pain and suffering alone.

 Some states impose limits on these types of awards.
 While Indiana doesn't cap damages for pain and suffering specifically, it does cap claims against the state at $700,000, and medical malpractice claims at $1.25 million.
 Additionally, the state's "modified comparative negligence" rule bars any recovery if the plaintiff was more than 50% responsible for causing the injury.
 In all other scenarios, this rule reduces damages in proportion to the amount of fault attributable to the plaintiff.

 Indiana has some very short time limits for filing certain claims, and the state's comparative negligence rules could prohibit or reduce an otherwise fair award for damages.
-Learn how deadlines and damages caps might affect your claim by receiving a free claim evaluation from an attorney familiar with pain and suffering damages in Indiana.
+Learn how deadlines and damages caps might affect your claim by connecting with an attorney familiar with pain and suffering damages in Indiana.